 Rutland Water is the Playground of the East Midlands

-One of the largest man made lakes in Europe, and the largest in England (by surface area).
+One of the largest man made lakes in Europe, and the largest in England (by surface area) and is considered one of the best designed, both environmentally and aesthetically.
 Set in over 3,000 acres of beautiful rolling countryside there are plenty of activities found around and on the water for families, couples and individuals wishing to explore.

-Water Sports, Nature Reserves, Sporting Events, Cycling, Fishing & Walking Facilities
+Enjoy Water Sports, Nature Reserves, Sporting Events, Cycling, Fishing & Walking

 Look out for the Rutland Belle, which you may spot taking visitors on tours across the water from April until the end of October.